 Kiran has had a distinguished career at Standard Chartered Bank, from where he voluntarily retired as the Executive Director of Treasury in 1993.
 At Standard Chartered Bank, he specialized in foreign exchange and treasury operations and was instrumental in building treasury operations of the bank since its inception.
-During 1991-92, he was deputed In January 2013, he led the 20-country MSD Mid-Europe region.
-From 2014 to 2018, he was the Managing Director of a new entity, wholly owned by Merck, named Healthcare Services & Solutions.
+During 1991-92, he was deputed to establish treasury operations of the bank in East and West Africa.